jluo-bgl/Self-Driving-Car-Path-Planning-Project/README.md

 ## Testing if you have everything setup correctly

-find below line and uncomment it
+find below line in main.cpp and uncomment it

 ```c
 // Uncomment below, you car should go straight, otherwise your setup is not right